nonsequitur/inf-ruby/README.md

 ### With docker

-To run the project specific console in a Docker (or Podman or other) container, or in another shell or host, set `inf-mode-wrapper-command` which will be used to `format` to the command for launching the console, so it must include `%s`.
+To run the project specific console in a Docker (or Podman or other) container, or in another shell or host, set `inf-mode-wrapper-command` which will be passed to `format` to produce the command for launching the console, so it must include `%s`.
 For instance, one can add the following to a `.dir-locals.el` file at the root of a project: